djmorris7/RandomTimeShifts.jl/README.md

 ## Coding style

 For demonstrative purposes we have used exact qualifiers when using the packaged code.
 I.e. we use `RandomTimeShifts.func()` instead of simply writing `func()`.
 This coding style ensures that linters in editors (like VSCode or Sublime) can provide autocompletion and suggestions.

-## To-dos

-- As it currently stands, I have not implemented an autodiff framework for discrete-time models.
-This is a work in progress and is a feature I intend to bring in later on